-Based on prospective reports from the Antiretroviral Pregnancy Registry (APR) of approximately 1000 live births following exposure to efavirenz containing regimens (including over 800 live births exposed in the first trimester), there was no difference between efavirenz and overall birth defects compared with the background birth defect rate of 2.7% in the U.S. reference population of the Metropolitan Atlanta Congenital Defects Program.
+Based on prospective reports from the Antiretroviral Pregnancy Registry (APR) of approximately 1000 live births following exposure to efavirenz-containing regimens (including over 800 live births exposed in the first trimester), there was no difference between efavirenz and overall birth defects compared with the background birth defect rate of 2.7% in the U.S. reference population of the Metropolitan Atlanta Congenital Defects Program.
 As of the interim APR report issued December 2014, the prevalence of birth defects following first-trimester exposure was 2.3% (95% CI: 1.4%-3.6%).
-One of these prospectively reported defects with first-trimester exposure to efavirenz has also been prospectively reported.
+One of these prospectively reported defects with first-trimester exposure was a neural tube defect.
+A single case of anophthalmia with first-trimester exposure to efavirenz has also been prospectively reported.
 This case also included severe oblique facial clefts and amniotic banding, which have a known association with anophthalmia.